rholford/867_project/README.md

 ```
 ## Note
 utils.py, Main.py, languagequality.py, and the utility folder were not modified by us - these are from the original repo.
-Similairly dta/... are run databases from:.
+Similairly Data/... and utility/.. are run requirements from the original.

 The GloVe embeddings can be downloaded from https://nlp.stanford.edu/projects/glove/, the 6B pre-trained model was used.
 ## Training